rgilks/tre-website/docs/SPEC.md

 ## Project Detail View ✅ IMPLEMENTED

 - Clicking a project opens a **dedicated detail route**: `/project/[name]`.
-- **Iframe embedding**: If `homepageUrl` exists, display it in a responsive iframe.
+- **Iframe embedding**: Projects are displayed in responsive iframes (all subdomains of tre.systems).
-- **YouTube video support**: If a project has a `youtubeUrl` field, display an embedded YouTube video player above the iframe or as an alternative to the iframe.
+- **YouTube video support**: If a project has a `youtubeUrl` field, display an embedded YouTube video player above the iframe.
 - **Overlay**: Bottom-right corner shows the TRE logo with a green glow; clicking it returns to the home page.
-- Fallback if iframe disallowed (`X-Frame-Options`): display a styled link to open in new tab.
+- **Reliable embedding**: All project websites are subdomains (e.g., geno-1.tre.systems) ensuring consistent iframe functionality.
-- Project detail page also shows description, topics, GitHub button, and YouTube video if available.
+- Project detail page shows description, topics, GitHub button, and YouTube video if available.

 ---